douglas-shanks/CloverLeaf_HIP/README.md

 ## Performance

-Observed performance compared to directive based versions (OpenMP, OpenACC) is anywhere from 20-30% depending on node count for a sufficiently large enough benchmark to make using a GPU sensible.
+Observed performance uplift compared to directive based versions (OpenMP, OpenACC) is anywhere from 20-30% depending on node count for a sufficiently large enough benchmark to make using a GPU sensible.
 This is consistent with performance observed for the CUDA version of CloverLeaf.